chetan8300/rtTheme-bootstrap/README.md

 1. Upload the theme files to the `/wp-content/themes/rtTheme-bootstrap` directory, or from the 'Themes' section in your dashboard (Go to `Themes > Add New > Upload`) upload zip file.
 2. Activate the theme through the 'Appearance > Themes' screen in WordPress.

+## About Slider:

+**Information About Slider**
+* Slider will show the Featured Image and Posts which is in category of Slideshow
+* On small screen slider will not show

+**How To Use A Slider**

+* First, You have to create a category named "slideshow" in `Posts > Categories`.
+* Then if you want to show Posts in slider then you have to create Posts having category "slideshow".
+* It will show as many Posts as you have in "slideshow" category for now.
+* Indicators for the Slider are not available as of now.

+## About Widgets:

+**Facebook Like Box**
+* You can add this widget in Wordpress Dashboard `Appearance > Widgets` and select "Facebook Like Box".
+* To Show your Page's Box, you will have to enter your Page's Username.
+* This widget is configured to add on `Sidebar` and `Footer Bar`

+**Twitter Latest Tweets**
+* You can add this widget in Wordpress Dashboard `Appearance > Widgets` and select "Twitter Latest Tweets".
+* To Show your Latest tweets from any User, you will have to enter your User's username.
+* This widget is configured to add on `Sidebar` and `Footer Bar`

+**Social Links**
+* You can add this widget in Wordpress Dashboard `Appearance > Widgets` and select "Social Links".
+* To Show your social profile links, you will have to enter your Profile Username in each field.
+* As of now, The `available` social profile's are `Facebook, Instagram, Twitter, and Google Plus`
+* This widget is configured to add on `Sidebar` and `Footer Bar`

 ## Screenshot

 1. Homepage.